robertocarlous/Cowry/README.md

 ### 3. AI Chat Interface

-The core of Cowry is a WhatsApp-style chat interface powered by an AI agent.
+The core of Cowry is a chat interface powered by an AI agent.
 Users interact with the AI entirely in natural language — no menus, no forms, no complicated flows.

 The AI is capable of:
 - Understanding the **intent** behind a message ("send", "split", "create group", "automate")